SkygearIO/guides/cloud-db/acl-overview/js.md

 ## ACL User Target

 User Target defines *who* can perform the specified actions.
-It can be aspecific user or a group of users.
+It can be a specific user or a group of users.
 Below are the types of User Target you can define.

 - **Public**: refers to all other users of the app, unauthenticated (not logged in) users included
 - **By User**: users specified by User ID